 The Mississippi River originates in northern Minnesota and flows south for over 2,000 miles.
 For decades, the Mississippi Headwaters Board has worked to preserve the first 400 miles of the river, stretching from Lake Itasca to the southern border of Morrison County.
 Representatives from eight Minnesota counties formed the Mississippi Headwaters Board in 1980 to protect the remarkable recreational, ecological, and scenic value of the river's headwaters.
 The Board carries out its mission by administering an ordinance that restricts land use in the river corridor.
-In 2019, the Mississippi Headwaters Board voted to expand its geographic focus area within the Camp Ripley Sentinel Landscape.
-As a result, the Board approved three conservation easements along the Platte River-a tributary to the Mississippi-and within the Crane Meadows National Wildlife Refuge.
-This project will not only support water quality in the Mississippi River, but also safeguard habitat for waterfowl, shorebirds, sandhill cranes, and other species.
+Recently, the Mississippi Headwaters Board voted to expand its geographic focus area within the Camp Ripley Sentinel Landscape.
+Protecting land within this landscape will not only support water quality in the Mississippi River, but also safeguard habitat for waterfowl, shorebirds, sandhill cranes, and other species.